Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

 # Manage Adyen settings

 In addition to the settings in the *Payments* module, there are some settings necessary in the Adyen&trade; backend to ensure a smooth data transfer.
 It is recommended that you manage the *Payments* settings in parallel, so that you can enter the connection data alternately.
-Note that you can no longer copy the credentials after you have saved the Adyen&trade; or Payments settings.
-For detailed information, see [Configure Adyen connection](./01_ManageAdyenConnection.md#configure-adyen-connection).
+Note in this context that you can no longer copy the credentials after you have saved the Adyen&trade; or Payments settings.
+For detailed information, see [Configure Adyen connection](./02_ManageAdyenConnection.md#configure-adyen-connection).

 The following procedures contain information on the settings to be configured in the Adyen&trade; backend.
 It shows the standard procedure that was current at the time this documentation was created.
 For the latest detailed descriptions, refer to the Adyen&trade; documentation.